-We thank our employees for their dedication to our customers, and their commitment to the Company.
+I would like to thank our employees for their continued dedication to our customers, and their commitment to the Company.

 We look forward to working together as we continue our mission to deliver an innovative and best in class customer experience.